arsy786/mern-crud-app/README.md

 <ins>Note:</ins>
 <br>
 - Must add middleware `cookieParser()`, remember to install using `npm i cookie-parser` and to import module.
 More info on this implementation at: [Node Auth Tutorial (JWT) #9 - Cookies Primer (Youtube/TheNetNinja)](https://www.youtube.com/watch?v=mevc_dl1i1I&list=PL4cUxeGkcC9iqqESP8335DA5cRFp8loyp&index=10).
-- If the Express App is interacting with a React App, on a different domain, special configuration must be applied on `cors()` middleware.
-This is done so requests from both apps on different ports will not fail when interacting with one another. as this Express App will be working with a React App which is itself hosted on a different domain.
-As both apps are hosted on different domains, this configuration must be applied.
+- If the Express App is interacting with a React App on a different domain, special configuration must be applied on `cors()` middleware.
+This was briefly covered in "For MERN Stack Apps" in Section: [8.
+Middleware](#8-middleware).
 More info on this implementation at: [How to use CORS in Node.js with Express (Section/JosephChege)](https://www.section.io/engineering-education/how-to-use-cors-in-nodejs-with-express/).

 Your Express App should now be secured with JWT's!
 You can test the authentication implementation by registering a user, logging in, and accessing a protected route.

 ## 11. Express REST API Example (With Service)
 Here is an example of how the Model, Service and Controller components work together in an Express REST API: